Ev11nroo/roblox-cmd-launcher/README.md

 - Joining a private server (1.0.4+)
 - Following users/friends to games (1.0.5+)
 - Joining a specific server (1.0.8+)
+- Joining from a generated private server link code (1.1.1+)

 # Documentation